Grid diagrams and Heegaard Floer invariants: Formal complex structures and surgery

 In the case $k=0$, we know that holomorphic bigons are the same as empty rectangles on $\TT$, cf.~\cite{MOS}.
 For $k=1$, one can still count holomorphic triangles explicitly, cf.\ Section~\ref{sec:triangles}.

 Unfortunately, for $k \geq 2$, the count of holomorphic $(k+2)$-gons seems to depend on the almost complex structure on $\Sym^n(\TT)$.
-The best we can hope for is not to calculate the maps $\De^{\zed}$ explicitly, but to calculate them up to chain homotopy.
+The best we can hope for is not to calculate the maps $D_{\eps}^{\eps'-\eps}$ explicitly, but to calculate them up to chain homotopy.
 In turn, this will give an algorithm for computing the chain complex $\C^-(G, \Lambda, \ux)$ up to chain homotopy equivalence, and this is enough for knowing its homology.

 Recall that a complex structure $j$ on the torus $\TT$ gives rise to a complex structure $\Sym^n(j)$ on the symmetric product $\Sym^n(\TT)$.
 In \cite{HolDisk}, in order to define Floer homology the authors used a certain class of perturbations of $\Sym^n(j)$, which are (time dependent) almost complex structures on $\Sym^n(\TT)$.
-For each almost complex structure $J$ in this class, one can count $J$-holomorphic polygons for various destabilization maps.
-In particular, for any
+For each almost complex structure $J$ in this class, one can count $J$-holomorphic polygons for various maps.
+Specifically, for any disjoint sets $\zed_0, \zed$ of linked markings on $G$ such that $\zed_0 \cup \zed$ is consistent, and for any